The Case Against Google: How it Uses Censorship in Its Business Model

 Back in the early days of Google, its motto was “Don’t be evil.”
 Things have changed.
 Two years ago the tech giant removed this from their code of conduct.
 Googlers generally apply those words to how Google serves its users.
 But “Don’t be evil” is much more than that.

 Yes, it’s about providing our users unbiased access to info, focusing on their needs and giving them the best products and services that they can.
-But it’s also about doing the right thing more generally – following the law, acting honorably, and treating co-workers with courtesy and respect.
+But it’s also about doing the right thing more generally – following the law of attorneys in Lemoyne based criminal defense attorney, acting honorably, and treating co-workers with courtesy and respect.

 The difference is stark.
 And below we will go into some of the reasons how Google acquired this incredible power and according to many, misused it.
 It is now in Congress’ hands.
 How properly can it put an end to the growing monopoly power of a company that won’t commit to not “be evil.”

 What Happened To “Don’t Be Evil”?

 As you read above, Google has gone through quite a transformation over the last 20 years.
 It started with its role in the mid-2000s as the dominant internet search engine.
 It gradually transformed as the tech giant developed or bought out a number of services.
 By controlling the largest share of many aspects of tech.
 This includes internet browsers, searches, emails, ads, and more it has a unique position among internet companies.

 As a result, Google has the ability to influence not only consumer behavior but also elections.
 Google and much of Silicon Valley has an open disdain for conservative politics.
 We see that their efforts in being an “open provider” of news and info is being flouted.
 Hence the role of the big tech hearings on Capitol Hill last week.